 Player 2 is betting out with player 1 calling.

-What to do: Raise, you got a great card with the J making your hand look weaker than it is.
-He’s showing a 7 which means that unless his two cards that you can’t see are a 2, and 5 or 2 and 6, that you’re ahead and in a great situation to take down a huge pot.
+What to do: Raise.
+You got a great card with the Jack making your hand look weaker than it is.
+He’s showing a 7 which means that unless his two cards that you can’t see are a 2 and 5, or 2 and 6, then you’re ahead and in a great situation to take down a huge pot.